 One of the nine characters is a computer geek.
 I thought he added little to the story, and, though his tale was somewhat interesting, it seemed irrelevant.
-He overcomes his physical handicap by designing computer games, which I have never had any interest in.
+He overcomes his physical handicap by designing computer games.

 Because of the writing and the compelling story, despite it's flaws, this is probably the best book of any sort I've read in years.

 Feel free to email me with comments.